Italy erupts as Europe’s soccer champions come home to Rome

 Bruni said Francis spoke of ”that sporting ability to know how to accept any result, even defeat.”

+”Sport teaches, unites,” Draghi told his guests. ”It’s a social elevator, a dam against racism and an element of cohesion, especially in difficult moments.”

+In between the formal celebrations, some Italy players made a quick stop at a military hospital to receive a second dose of the COVID-19 vaccine, state TV said.

-For Italians, the championship was a new beginning for their youthful national team and a country that’s been yearning to return to normality after being hit hard and long by the pandemic.
+For Italians, the championship was a new beginning for their youthful national team and a country that’s been yearning to return to normality after being the first nation outside of Asia to be slammed by the COVID-19 pandemic.

-A cacophony of honking cars, fireworks, and singing fans filled the night in Rome as thousands of people took to the streets following the final.
+A cacophony of honking cars, fireworks, and singing fans filled Rome on Sunday night as thousands of people took to the streets following the final.
 As the sun rose on Monday, the noise had died down but not the sentiment.

 ”It seems to me that this victory is so good for the national spirit after all that suffering for COVID,” said Daniela Righino, an Italian living in Uruguay who was back in Rome for the final. ”Yesterday was an explosion of joy.
 I’m happy.”

-Mattarella in turn lavished the athletes with compliments.
-“You displayed a harmony of team among yourselves and in play, and now this is an extraordinary value, the sense of sport.”

-Many Italians saw the European Championship as a relaunch for a country that spent much of the past 16 months in various stages of lockdown.
-Italy was the first country outside Asia to get hit by the pandemic and suffered immensely, particularly in the spring of 2020 when hospitals in northern Italy were overwhelmed and the death toll soared.

-Italy has recorded more than 127,000 COVID deaths, the highest in the 27-nation European Union.
+Many Italians saw Euro 2020 uniting the country to relaunch after spending most of the past 16 months in pandemic lockdown.
+Italy has recorded more than 127,000 known COVID-19 deaths, the highest in the 27-nation European Union.

 ”It’s been a complicated year for everyone but especially for us who were one of the first countries hit.
 This is a signal of a new beginning,” said Michela Solfanelli, a 30-year-old event producer based in Milan.